0xAntu/ctrl-c-v/README.md

     * Enter a descriptive **"Title"** for your snippet.
     * Paste or type your desired **"Text"** into the text area.
     * Click **"Save Snippet"**.
+    * (Note: When adding or editing, the snippet list will hide to give you more focus on the input fields.)
 3.  **Copy a Snippet**:
     * Simply click the **"Copy"** button next to the snippet you wish to copy.
     * The text will be automatically placed in your clipboard, ready to paste (`Ctrl+V` or `Cmd+V`).